Feds' Mob Takedown Includes Union Crooks

 This was not the only problem area.
 In September 2005, then-President Albert Cernadas pleaded guilty to benefit fraud; two months earlier he settled a civil racketeering suit against him in Brooklyn federal court whose defendants had included ILA International President John Bowers.
 Another alleged co-conspirator in the criminal case, Genovese capo Lawrence Ricci, a witness during the fall 2005 criminal trial, suddenly went missing for weeks - until he turned up dead in the trunk of a parked car at a New Jersey diner.
-Another Genovese mobster, Michael "Mikey Cigars" Coppola, had spent more than a decade on the run rather than face a trial for the 1977 murder of fellow mobster John "Johnny Cokes" Lardiere.
+Another Genovese mobster, Michael "Mikey Cigars" Coppola, had been on the run since 1996, when he was the target of a federal probe of the 1977 murder of fellow mobster John "Johnny Cokes" Lardiere.
 Captured in August 2008, he pleaded guilty to fugitive charges and is serving a 42-month sentence.
-A federal grand jury in Brooklyn, meanwhile, indicted him for racketeering related to ILA Local 1235 business deals and the Lardiere murder.
+A federal grand jury in Brooklyn indicted him for ILA Local 1235-related racketeering and the Lardiere murder.
 He went on trial in July 2009.
 While found not guilty of murder, he was convicted of extortion and flight charges, and in December of that year was sentenced to 16 years in prison.

 This is not a comprehensive guide to mob-union links.
 In the world of organized crime, the dots have a way of connecting in unexpected places.
 That's why this latest round of arrests probably won't be the last.
 If the recent past is any guide, many arrestees will plead guilty.
 In exchange for a lighter sentence, some will provide information of use in prosecuting additional suspects.
 Nobody is suggesting this should become a witch hunt or that the accused should be denied due process.
 But if evidence is sufficient to convict, defendants should pay a price regardless of how many years ago their offenses took place.
 Mafia financial rackets, enforced with murderous violence, have corrupted a whole range of American institutions.
 Labor unions are among them.